One day we wake up and we will understand that we cannot prevent water from flowing to the sea…

 At two o’clock in the morning, Toure stands in line with 95 others to renew his registration card.
 Toure is fortunate.
 He managed within twelve hours.
 Just before they are closing.

-Bassirou and many others are less happy.
+Bassirou and many others are less lucky.
 He did not make it and is back in line from 1 o’clock pm.
 He hides his frustration behind his eternal smile.
 My heart is crying and not only that.
 I’m furious.
-How inhuman can you be.
+How inhuman can we be.

 If it fails, the boys go to prison in Mytelini on Samos island.